ArchRafail/AuthenticationForm/README.md

 Had to be used styles and templetes for external</br>
 style of the components of the window.</br>
 </br>
-To authorization process create a file (can be in</br>
+To authentication process create a file (can be in</br>
 format *.txt) with list of users.</br>
 Checkbox "Remember me" may be without logic.</br>